xmuregi/faceID/README.md

-# Object Detection
+# Face Identification
 ## Description
-Using OpenCV for object detection.
-The goal is to learn how images are processed, learn matplotlib along the way too.
+The goal is to learn how Face Identification works and how to apply it to security systems.

 ## Installation
 To do